jgege/UNI-CSCU9V5/CSCU9V5.md

 #### ... with multiple resources

-- Matrix based algortihm, n processes, m resources
+- Matrix based algorithm, n processes, m resources
 - A resource is either allocated or is available

 ![](images/detection_and_recovery_mutiple_resources.png)